-María Adealida Escobar is originally from Colombia where she initially studied Philosophy and Literature to then pursue her studies in English and Hispanic Literature and Cultures.
+María Adelaida Escobar is originally from Colombia where she initially studied Philosophy and Literature to then pursue her studies in English and Hispanic Literature and Cultures.
 Her main interests are transcultural interactions, identity and gender dialogues in and between the cultures of Spain and Latin America.
 She specializes in modern –Francoist– and contemporary Spanish literature and culture and transatlantic cinema.
 In her current research she is exploring the relationship between mothers and daughters, with focus on the transmission of personal and historic memories, in Spanish and Latin America women’s filmmakers and writers.
-Parallel to this, she is also investigating how Hispanic women film directors use visual and performance arts in their films in order to counter hegemonic elaborations of normativity.
+Parallel to this, she is also investigating historical women’s emancipation movements in Latin America during the 20s to 50s.

 - Transcultural interactions between Spain and Latin America